moonydog12/Node-projects/SSR-App/readme.md

 - Schema defines the structure of a type of data / document - Properties & property types
 - Models allow us to communicate with database collections(get,save,delete,etc)

+## MVC Basics

+- Stands for Model,View,Controller
+- MVC is a way of structuring our code & files
+- Keeps code more modular,reusable & easier to read